 The history of North Korea as in the Democratic People's Republic of Korea (DPRK) starts shortly after the liberation of Korea from Japan.

 Anti Japanese forces developed in China.
 These were formed by Chinese, Koreans and later Soviets.
 Korean guerrilla forces were formed in Northeast China.
 The now Eternal President Kim Il Sung formed the Korean People's Revolutionary Army (KPRA), which in 1937 took over Ponchobo, now considered a great victory in North Korea.
 Korean guerrillas would move around the Chinese-Korean border.
-According to DPRK facts Leader Kim Il Sung and his soldiers were based in Mt.
+Kim Il Sung and his soldiers were based in Mt.
 Paekdu where the future General Kim Jong Il was born.

 The mural above shows Leader Kim Il Sung's speech upon arriving back to Korea in 1945.
 Mass Dances usually take here on national holidays in DPRK.